daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

 My solution?
 Use [Wireguard](https://www.wireguard.com/) to create a secure <abbr title="Virtual Private Network">VPN</abbr> tunnel to my home server, allowing me to access my self-hosted apps from anywhere.

-## Use case
+## Requirements
-- I only care about accessing resources on a single server.
-I don't need remote access to anything else on my home network.
+This article describes how to create a bare-bones Wireguard setup that satifies my simple requirements:

-- I plan to use my phone as the "client" to access my server.
+- I need access to resources on a single server.
+I don't need to access anything else on my home network or on the internet through the tunnel.

-- I don't need to send all my internet traffic through the VPN tunnel, just the traffic to and from my server.
+- I must be able to use my phone as the "client" to access the server.

-- My server is running [Ubuntu 20.04.6 LTS](https://releases.ubuntu.com/focal/) on the ARMv7 architecture.
+My server is running [Ubuntu 20.04.6 LTS](https://releases.ubuntu.com/focal/) on the ARMv7 architecture.

 {{<hint warning>}}
 **A note on terminology**